Abhimanyu14/finance-manager/codebase/android/README.md

 ## Current Transaction

-In View transaction - The transaction being viewed is called "current transaction"
+- In view transaction screen - The transaction being viewed is called "current transaction".
+- In add transaction screen - NA.

 ## Original Transaction

+- In view transaction screen - If the current transaction is a refund transaction transaction, the transaction which was refunded is called "original transaction".
-In View transaction - If the current transaction is a refund transaction transaction, the transaction which was refunded is called "original transaction"
+- In add transaction screen - If the current transaction is a refund transaction transaction, the transaction which was refunded is called "original transaction".

 ## Current Transaction

-In View transaction - The transaction being viewed is called "current transaction"
+- In view transaction screen - The transaction being viewed is called "current transaction".
+- In add transaction screen - NA.